Iqidis Privacy & Data Policy

 1.2 Roles & Ownership (Controller/Processor)

-- Enterprise Use.
-For Customer Content and Customer Data processed on behalf of enterprise customers, you (the customer) are the data controller/owner of your data and Iqidis is your data processor/service provider acting solely on your documented instructions.
+- Enterprise / Organization Use.
+Where the Customer is an organization or enterprise, the Organization (as Customer) is the data controller/owner of Customer Content and Customer Data processed through the Services.
+Authorized Users act on behalf of the Organization, and Iqidis acts solely as the Organization’s data processor or service provider on the Organization’s documented instructions.
 We are not a custodian or data owner of your Customer Content.
 Ownership of your Customer Content and Output remains with you, as further described in the Terms of Service.

 - Website & Marketing.
 For website/marketing interactions (e.g., newsletter sign‑ups), Iqidis acts as data controller of that contact/admin data as described in this Policy.